Kotlin/kotlinx-datetime/README.md

 val instantBefore = Instant.parse("2010-06-01T22:19:44.475Z")
 ```

-Alternatively, `String.to...()` extension functions can be used instead of `parse`,
+Alternatively, the `String.to...()` extension functions can be used instead of `parse`,
 where it feels more convenient:

-`LocalDateTime` uses the similar format, but without `Z` UTC time zone designator in the end.
+`LocalDateTime` uses a similar format, but without `Z` UTC time zone designator in the end.

-`LocalDate` uses format with just year, month, and date components, e.g. `2010-06-01`.
+`LocalDate` uses a format with just year, month, and date components, e.g. `2010-06-01`.

-`LocalTime` uses format with just hour, minute, second and (if non-zero) nanosecond components, e.g. `12:01:03`.
+`LocalTime` uses a format with just hour, minute, second and (if non-zero) nanosecond components, e.g. `12:01:03`.

 ```kotlin
 "2010-06-01T22:19:44.475Z".toInstant()